fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 ### Complete paring

 1. In Sunshine's paring page, enter the pairing code.
 2. Enter a name for the device and click **Send** to finish pairing.
-If successful, you will be promoted "Success!
-Please check Moonlight to continue".
+If successful, you will see the message: “Success!
+Please check Moonlight to continue”.
 3. Check the host status in Moonlight.
 The icon should be active now.

 ## Stream your game